 When children graduate after three years in ZOE’s program, they are prepared to care for themselves and their younger siblings.
 They have secure, dependable sources of food and income.
 Through ZOE, children have access to micro-grants, vocational training, and business start-up materials.
 They understand God’s love for them and how to share that love with others.
 Working Groups will frequently reach out to assist other orphans in their villages.
 These children are prepared to become leaders in their church and community.

+In three years or less, these children are so empowered that they no longer need our support.
 Children who have completed the program often reach out in ministry to other children in their community who are suffering.
 In this way, the program has a ripple effect, transforming lives beyond the original working group.